Jim's Best Oregano

 Features & Attributes

-Jim's Best Oregano's attractive tiny fragrant round leaves remain light green in color with distinctive gold spots throughout the year.
+Jim's Best Oregano's attractive tiny fragrant round leaves remain light green in color with distinctive gold spots throughout the year on a plant with a mounded habit of growth.
 It features tiny pink trumpet-shaped flowers in mid summer.
 The purple stems are very colorful and add to the overall interest of the plant.

 This is an herbaceous evergreen perennial herb with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.
 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.